 Avon Trackday Tyres

 Avon might not be the first manufacturer you think of when you’re considering trackday tyres but this plucky British brand is no slouch when it comes to track rubber.
-They are already very popular in classic racing circles, winning multiple different championships.
+They are already very popular in classic racing circles, winning multiple different championships and dominating classic race events like the Manx GP.

 However they also produce a range of quality trackday tyres for modern bikes.
 Their development riders test their tyres at race circuits across Europe but their HQ, as it were, is Castle Coombe.